WestGrid/ubcSummerSchool2018/1-program.md

 ## Recording and broadcasting

 Garth Feb-27
-- would much prefer to use screen-capture software
+- Garth would much prefer to use screen-capture software
 - either he will travel to Vancouver, or find someone from audio/video support at UBC

 ## Databases